 Check out our real life test: Parents and kids review GPS trackers

-Plus, as well as a pedometer and Android 5.1, there are pre-installed games which can be played against other K3 owners over Bluetooth.
+Plus, as well as a pedometer and things running over Android, there are pre-installed games which can be played against other K3 owners over Bluetooth.
 The price isn't bad, either, if you're able to actually track down one of the devices.

 Read this: Omate Wherecom K3 first look